ashishkarnad/sandbox/enterprise/README.md

 }
 ```

-**2. Restart Sensu Enterprise**
+**2. Restart Sensu Enterprise and confirm**

-We'll need to restart Sensu Enterprise whenever making a change to Sensu's JSON configuration files.
+We'll need to restart Sensu Enterprise whenever making changes to Sensu's configuration files.

 ```
 sudo systemctl reload sensu-enterprise
 ```

-**3. Use the settings API to see our Graphite handler**
+Then we can use the settings API to check that the Graphite pipeline is in place:

 ```
 curl -s http://localhost:4567/settings | jq .